 It Pays to Join KSGPA and NSP!

 With our Free Seed deal, you get two free bags of sorghum seed with your 3-year membership ($280).
-Thanks to the following sponsors for supporting the KGSPA Free Seed Offer: Global Sorghum Solutions and Midland Seeds.
+Thanks to the following sponsors for supporting the KGSPA Free Seed Offer: Global Sorghum Solutions, Midland Seeds, and DuPont Pioneer.
 You can also choose to sign up for a 1-year membership ($100) but the free seed deal does not apply.
-Click the FREE Grain Sorghum form below to get started today:
+Click the FREE Grain Sorghum Seed form below to get started today:

 Kansas is the Nation’s Sorghum Leader

 Kansas farmers normally produce between 40 and 50 percent of the U.S. sorghum crop.
 The Kansas Grain Sorghum Producers Association (KGSPA) is a grassroots organization that represents Kansas sorghum farmers on the state and national level.
 KGSPA is the only organization with a registered lobbyist representing sorghum growers in the Kansas Legislature.
 National Sorghum Producers (NSP) is the voice of sorghum growers on the national level and becoming a member of KGSPA confers membership to NSP as well!

 Interest in Grain Sorghum in Kansas is Growing